 - Current grantee status with the John D. and Catherine T. MacArthur Foundation or one of the MacArthur Funds at the Driehaus Foundation or the Prince Charitable Trusts (expanded to include any organization that was a grantee as of April 2019 to present during the COVID Response)

 2. Complete our intake form.
 Program participants have the option of tapping into one or more of our program components: operating loans, technical assistance, and/or the workshop training series.
-The deadline for the next workshop training series is August 31; we will host a cohort of 6-9 organizations beginning in September 2020.
-Organizations will be selected on a first-come, first-serve basis.
+Please note that the deadline for the fall 2020 workshop training series was August 31, but other program components are still available on an ongoing basis.

 Check out these helpful links to get your organization started in financial management: